unnisworld/unnisworld.github.io/_posts/20-01-08-Dijkstras-Algorithm.md

 {% endhighlight %}

-You may spend sometime playing around with the [Live code][Dijkstra-Live] to get a hang of it.
+You may spend sometime to play around with the [Live code][Dijkstra-Live] to get a hang of it.

 Before we analyse this algorithm any further, one thing that we want to verify is the correctness of the implementation for atleast basic cases.
-For this I used the graph from [Geeks for Geeks][Geeks-for-Geeks-Graph-Question-1] and the output can be seen [here][Geeks-for-Geeks-Graph-Solution-1].
+For this, I used the graph from [Geeks for Geeks][Geeks-for-Geeks-Graph-Question-1] and the output can be seen [here][Geeks-for-Geeks-Graph-Solution-1].

 # Improving the Python Implementation
 First we will list out the things that we want to improve in the current implementation of Dijkstra's algorithm.
 Then, we will attack them one by one.

-1. Generalize the initialization of costs_table
+1. Generalize the initialization of costs_table.

-2. Generalize the initialization of parents_table
+2. Generalize the initialization of parents_table.

 3. Refactor the code to have a cleaner interface.
-The idea is to have a findShortestPath() that takes a Graph, start_node and an optional end_node as input.
+The idea is to have a findShortestPath() method that takes a Graph, start_node and an optional end_node as input.
 If end_node is not provided, it will find shortest path to all nodes.

 Ok, so let's start...